jeyj0/haskell-boilerplate/README.md

 ## What you get

-Apart from all project dependencies being properly set up, there's also some development tools that are automatically set up for you:
+Apart from all project dependencies being properly set up (including ghc (the haskell compiler) and ghci), there's also some development tools that are automatically set up for you:

 ### Requires to be in nix-shell